vEnhance/1802/src/double.typ

 One common theme from 18.02 that you might have noticed in part Foxtrot is that, unlike in 18.01 where you were hyper-focused on the function $f$ you were optimizing, in 18.02 the _region_ you're working with deserves a lot of attention.
-This will be true for the material in this section too --- you ought to paying most attention to the region before you even look at the function $f$ that's being integrated.
+This will be true for the material in this chapter too --- you ought to paying most attention to the region before you even look at the function $f$ that's being integrated.